 I am represented by Andrew Gordon at David Higham Associates.
 I write on books for The Guardian and the Times Literary Supplement, as well as many other outlets in the past.
 The journalism page on this blog has links to some of this material.

 In September 2017 I started A Personal Anthology, a project in which I invite writers, critics and others to ‘dream-edit’ an anthology of their favourite short stories.
-Now in its third year, it has featured over 80 guest editors, who between them have recommended nearly 1,000 stories by nearly 600 writers.
+Now in its fourth year, it has featured over 100 guest editors, who between them have recommended nearly 1,500 stories by over 800 writers.
 You can find out more here and sign up for the weekly email here.

 I have also taught on the Kingston Writing School’s Summer Programme in Athens, and the National Academy of Writing’s Summer School in Cambridge.
 I have run a Creative Writing workshop at the last three LSE Literature Festivals, appeared on BBC Radio 4’s Open Book, won a Literary Death Match, and continue to read from my fiction any chance I get.

 The moniker Tiny Camels comes from the title of a short story I wrote that was published in digital form by Shortfire Press but is currently unavailable.
 It has nothing whatsoever to do with the so-called ‘meme’ in which the phrase ‘two camels in a tiny car’ is seen to be so, like, random, that it totally wins any argument ever, dude.
 All arguments entered into on this blog will be won by cold hard logic.
 Please get in contact via the form below.